 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
 Remember that we only cover out-of-network pharmacies in limited circumstances.
 See Chapter 3, Section 2.5 for a discussion of these circumstances.
+We may not pay you back the difference between what you paid for the drug at the out-of-network pharmacy and the amount that we would pay at an in-network pharmacy.

-When you pay the full cost for a prescription because you don't have your plan membership card with you
+2. When you pay the full cost for a prescription because you don't have your plan membership card with you